imflash217/portfolio/docs/algorithms/binary_tree.md

     ```

-## 30: Root-to-Leaf path with MAX sum
+## 30: Root-to-Leaf path w/ MAX sum

 ???+ danger "Problem"
     Write a function **`max_path_sum()`** that takes in the root of a Binary Tree